Pac-Man Museum

-It was released digitally on February 26, 2014, for Xbox 360 and PlayStation 3, but was released on Steam and the North American PlayStation Store a day earlier (February 25, 2014).
-It was released in Japan for PS3 and Xbox 360 on June 25, 2014.
+It was released digitally in February 2014 on PlayStation Network, Xbox Live Arcade and Steam.
 Versions of the game for the Nintendo 3DS and Wii U were announced and intended to release on the Nintendo eShop, but was cancelled due to "delayed development".
 The game was delisted from all platforms on July 20, 2020.

-A sequel, Pac-Man Museum +, has been released on May 27, 2022.
+A sequel, Pac-Man Museum+, was released on May 27, 2022.

 Overview

-Pac-Man Museum features 9 (10 if Ms. Pac-Man is counted as well) games from the Pac-Man series, ranging from the original maze games, puzzle games and platformers.
+Pac-Man Museum features 9 games from the Pac-Man series, ranging from the original maze games, puzzle games and platformers.
 Each game is based on their original arcade/console release (Pac-Attack is based on the Genesis/Mega Drive version, while Pac-Man Arrangement is based on its Namco Museum Battle Collection port).
 Additional features in the compilation include a special guide mode for Pac-Man, online and offline leaderboards, and achievements (console versions only).

 The game also features an award system for each game (minus Ms. Pac-Man) called the Stampbook.
 Completing an achievement adds a stamp to the Stampbook (with each stamp representing the bonus fruits from the original Pac-Man).
 There are 8 stamps to fill for each game, with medals being awarded to the player for completing each game.
 Additionally, filling in a stamp adds a character or object from Pac-Man and the Ghostly Adventures to the Pac-Room (which is also displayed in the main menu), where the player can view Pac-Man's apartment from the TV series and view all obtained characters and items.
 These items range from characters from the series (like Pac-Man and the Ghosts), objects (including a Pac-Man's Arcade Party machine), and figurines based on the characters (as well as Galaga cameos).
 As well as being able to view close-ups of the characters and objects, they are also accessible through the game's Item List, which also displays information regarding each item or character.